10 Fun Date Ideas in Greenville, SC

 For the romantic – Enjoy a quiet stroll down Main Street

 Charming Main Street in downtown Greenville is definitely the best place in town for a nice date.
 The tree-lined streets, al fresco dining, and a beautiful central park make it a great place to spend the day.
 Whether grabbing a coffee, browsing boutique shops, checking out an art gallery, or even seeing a show (check the schedule at the Peace Center), there is always something to do downtown.

-Numerous events are on the lineup all year long, from Artisphere in February, to the TD Saturday farmers market from May-October, to special holiday festivals throughout the year.
+Numerous events are on the lineup all year long, from Artisphere in February, to the TD Saturday Farmer’s market from May-October, to special holiday themed festivals throughout the year.

-Check the Visit Greenville event calendar for upcoming festivals.
+Check the Visit Greenville event calendar for a list of upcoming festivals.

 For the sports fans – see a game at Fluor Field